Kazuhiko Hattori

-Kazuhiko Hattori (服部和彦 Hattori Kazuhiko, born in 1944) is a Japanese composer, music critic and music producer.
+Kazuhiko Hattori (服部和彦; born in 1944) is a Japanese composer, producer, and music critic.

 Career

-Born in 1944.
-Graduated from Nihon University (Department of Technology) in 1966.
-During the years 1976-1977, he visited Asia, the Middle East, and Africa to pursue his study of ethnic music.
-Centered on chamber music, his compositions range from solo, orchestral works, to music for the plays.
-His works of composition have been performed overseas; in the music festivals in Asia and Europe, and broadcast on the media.
+Hattori was born in 1944.
+He graduated from Nihon University (Department of Technology) in 1966.
+From 1976 to 1977, he visited Asia, the Middle East, and Africa to pursue his study of ethnic music.
+Centering on chamber music, his compositions range from solos, orchestral works, to music for theatre.
+His compositions have been performed overseas, in music festival in Asia and Europe, and broadcast.
 His chamber music compositions have been presented at the Festival of Asia Composers League seven times.

-Several ensembles and orchestras have requested for his compositions, and he has dedicated some works for them.
+He has written commissioned compositions for several ensembles and orchestras, to which he has dedicated those works.

-As a music producer, he has produced Japan Contemporary Music Festival, 21st Century Chorus Festival, and series of performances of contemporary music from overseas.
-Over 40 years, he has studied East Asian philosophy, psychology, physics, biology, and his interdisciplinary research has been continued.
-Also, he has his career as a lecturer and a critic and as Chairman of the Japan International League of Artists, and head judge of the Tokyo International Competition for Chamber Music Composition and JILA Music Competition.
+As a producer, he has produced the Japan Contemporary Music Festival, the 21st Century Chorus Festival, and series of performances of contemporary music from overseas.
+Over 40 years, he has studied East Asian philosophy, psychology, physics, biology, interdisciplinary subjects that he continues to study.
+He has also pursued a career as a lecturer and music critic and as Chairman of the Japan International League of Artists, as well as acting as head judge for the Tokyo International Competition for Chamber Music Composition and the JILA Music Competition.